brianglass/anastasis/files/sun8m.md

 **5. Today Christ has risen from the tomb, granting all the faithful incorruption, and renewing joy for the Myrrhbearers, after the Passion and the Resurrection.**

-**4. Hail, wise Myrrhbearing Women, first to see ChristÂ’s Resurrection and to announce to the Apostles the restoration of the whole world.**
+**4. Hail, wise Myrrhbearing Women, first to see Christ’s Resurrection and to announce to the Apostles the restoration of the whole world.**

-**3. Revealed as ChristÂ’s friends, O Apostles, who will be enthroned with him in glory, as his Disciples intercede that we may stand beside him with freedom to address him.**
+**3. Revealed as Christ’s friends, O Apostles, who will be enthroned with him in glory, as his Disciples intercede that we may stand beside him with freedom to address him.**

 Glory.